-This generation also introduced a 4-speed automatic transmission, as well as a four-wheel steering system and an optional 3.0-liter V6 engine.
+This generation also introduced a 4-speed automatic transmission, as well as a four-wheel steering system, and an optional 3.0-liter V6 engine.
 A 2.2-liter, four-cylinder engine was standard.
-This model also saw the switch from a carbureted fuel system to multi-point fuel injection.
+This model also saw the switch from a carbureted fuel system to a multi-point fuel injection.

 While the body style remained the same, the second generation of the Camry came with options not available on the previous generation.
 The 130-horsepower, four-cylinder unit was the base engine and the car also came with an all-wheel-drive system.
 A 2.5-liter V6 engine was also optional that made 160 horsepower.

 The first generation of the Toyota Camry was a small four-door sedan with a 130-horsepower, 2.0-liter engine with a carburetor.
 This front-wheel-drive car was equipped with a 5-speed manual transmission and averaged 30.5 combined miles to the gallon.
 Acceleration from 0 to 62 miles per hour was 12 seconds, with a top speed of 108.2 mph.